 An erstwhile baptismal alcove, just inside the church entrance is now a tiny oral history “auditorium”.
 It booms an whispers its stories in the corner like a tardis.
 Wall displays trace the history and evolution of gardens and look at the work of great garden designers like Gertrude Jekyll, at gardeners like Capability Brown and at plant collectors like the John Tradescants.
 One of the central displays outlines the rise and demise of one of England’s great seed merchants as well as examples of the merchandise of the house.
-Others house historic collections of gardening artefacts – tools, watering cans, gloves and boots along with gnomes and other curious garden ornaments.
+Others house historic collections of gardening artefacts – tools, watering cans, gloves and boots along with gnomes, other curious garden ornaments and of course the garden gazebo.
 There are interesting post-war advertising posters which feature mother (with the teapot) the children (at the table) and father (pushing the lawn-mower) in the idyllic shaded garden of their grand, two-storey, unmistakably English house.

 The Museum Café sells fabulously colourful vegetarian foods – salads, pastas, chunky and grainy combos, fat muffins and moist cakes, thick with fruit, as well coffee, tea, juices and smoothies.